dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

   This is called a *Store Wins* scenario.
 The data-store values take precedence over the values submitted by the client.
 The Store Wins scenario is used in this tutorial.
 This method ensures that no changes are overwritten without a user being alerted.

+<a name="concurrency"></a>

 ## Conflict detection in EF Core

 Properties configured as concurrency tokens are used to implement optimistic concurrency control.
-When an update or delete operation is triggered by  `SaveChanges`, the value of the concurrency token in the database is compared against the original value read by EF Core:
+When an update or delete operation is triggered by  <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> or <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync%2A>, the value of the concurrency token in the database is compared against the original value read by EF Core:

 * If the values match, the operation can complete.
 * If the values do not match, EF Core assumes that another user has performed a conflicting operation, aborts the current transaction, and throws a  <xref:Microsoft.EntityFrameworkCore.DbUpdateConcurrencyException>.